Novante/Wordiddle/README.md

 # Wordiddle

-Wordiddle is a cheat for the popular game Wordle.
+Wordiddle is a solver for the popular game Wordle.
 Wordiddle is available at https://www.novante.dev/

 ## How to use